 There is no overnight camping at Selwyn Beach Conservation Area.

-Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms and change houses located near the beach area.
-Please contact us (call 705-652-3161) to reserve the use of the picnic shelter for family or other organized functions.
+Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms, and change houses located near the beach area.

 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.